javaveryhot/ftpraline/README.md

 Stop the FTPraline server.
 **This will just stop the FTPraline server, but your script will continue.**
 #### init
+Restart the server.
+**This will just restart the FTPraline server, but your script will continue.**
 #### info

 #### github